sakaki529/BurnDisabler/README.md

 # BurnDisabler
 Mod for Terraria
-Disable items destroyed in Lava
+Disable items destroyed in lava